mskcc/roslin-variant/docs/setup-workspace.md

 [ -s "$NVM_DIR/nvm.sh" ] && . "$NVM_DIR/nvm.sh" # This loads nvm
 ```

 Log out and log back in.
+At this point, executing `command -v nvm` should return `nvm`.

 Run the following: